SYRIA TRIP 3RD OF JULY – 9TH OF JULY 2022

 We have additionally added camping at this sand dune, which is not even on Google Maps yet and we will have to find it by driving off road, but we have done it before and will do it again!
 Are you ready for an experience of a lifetime?
 Come with me!
 Here is some info:

-The January 2022 and 2023 Gus1thego Expedition in Mauritania were simply unforgettable, but a lot of people were unable to join me on these dates..
+The Last Gus1thego Expeditiosn in Mauritania were simply unforgettable, but a lot of people were unable to join me on these dates..
 I have itchy feet already again, the locals are struggling there with jobs opportunities, so therefore I’m giving you guys a NEW chance to do the Iron Ore Train with me.
-We will hit up all the highlights in Mauritania from 19TH of October to 26TH of October 2023 and end it with the world’s most fascinating train ride in the Sahara desert.
+We will hit up all the highlights in Mauritania from 23rd APRIL to 29TH APRIL 2025 and end it with the world’s most fascinating train ride in the Sahara desert.
 Are you ready to join me?

 Day 1Nouakchott